vicendominguez/DELLDeals/README.md

-# DELLprices
+# DELLDeals

-Proof of concept for scrapping webs with nodejs + casperjs.
+Proof of concept for fast scrapping web with nodejs + casperjs.
 The spanish Dell webpage is too slow.
 It is very crazy surf that web.
 This is a shell script with nodejs to get spanish super-deals of Dell rack servers directly.